 A Ballet of Emotions and Contrasts

-George Balanchine’s Jewels is part of SF Ballet’s 2021 Season.
-It will be performed in Program 05, running March 25–31.
+George Balanchine’s Jewels was part of SF Ballet’s 2021 Digital Season.

 George Balanchine’s Jewels, created for New York City Ballet and widely performed by companies worldwide, is a choreographic triptych, a unique combination of styles and music that forms a contrasting, yet complementary, whole.
 Each segment of what dance critic Arlene Croce has called a “Balanchine primer” reveals a facet of the choreographer’s creativity and evokes a particular time and style of ballet.
 Seen together, the three mini-ballets produce an evening of dance that builds from the reverie of Emeralds through the jazzy dynamism of Rubies to the sense of the glory of imperial Russia that is Diamonds.
 Unlike most full-length ballets that tell a story, Jewels’ raison d’être consists of only one thing: dancing.